 Shared Web Hosting

 Warning: take all claims of “unlimited” disk space and bandwidth in the web host’s packages with a pinch of salt.
-If your website will start receive heavy traffic during peak time of user surfing, System may allocate you lower resources automatically.
+If your website will start to receive heavy traffic during the peak time of user surfing, System may allocate you lower resources automatically.
 It may impact on latency speed (Browsing Speed) of your website.

 Virtual Private Servers (VPS) Web Hosting

 Have you ever wanted to put your website into its own machine but do not need all the power and space of a full dedicated web server?
 Virtual Private Servers, or VPS, fill that intermediate space.